Frederikshavn railway station: History

-The first station in Frederikshavn opened on 15 August 1871 as the terminal station of the new Vendsyssel railway line from Nørresundby to Frederikshavn.
+The current railway station is the second station in Frederikshavn.
+The first station opened in 1871 as the terminal station of the new Vendsyssel railway line from Nørresundby to Frederikshavn.
+The station was ceremonially opened by King Christian IX amid great festivities on 15 August 1871 along with the railway line.
 On 7 January 1879, at the opening of the Limfjord Railway Bridge which connected Nørresundby and Aalborg across the Limfjord, the line was connected with Aalborg station, the Randers–Aalborg railway line and the rest of Denmark's railway lines.

-The original station was designed by N.P.C.
-Holsøe.
+The original station was designed by the Danish architect Niels Peder Christian Holsøe (1826–1895), known for the numerous railway stations he designed across Denmark in his capacity of head architect of the Danish State Railways.
 It was located a short distance west of the current station, in the area where Frederikshavn Town Hall is now located.

 The station became the southern terminus of the Skagen railway line between Frederikshavn og Skagen in 1890.
 In 1899 it also became the northern terminus of the Sæby railway line between Nørresundby and Frederikshavn, via Sæby, until the section between Sæby and Frederikshavn was closed in 1962.

 In 1979, the station moved to its current location, and the old station was closed and demolished.

 In 2017, operation of the regional rail services on the Vendsyssel railway line between Aalborg and Frederikshavn were transferred from DSB to the local railway company Nordjyske Jernbaner.

 Facilities

 Inside the station building there is a combined ticket office and convenience store operated by 7-Eleven, waiting room, toilets and lockers.

-Adjacent to the station is the Frederikshavn bus terminal.
+Adjacent to the railway station is the Frederikshavn bus station.